Pension freedoms explained

 When taking money from the remaining 75%, you may be pushed into a higher income tax bracket if you also earned money from a salary or other income.
 This means you may need to pay more tax.

-If you’re thinking about taking your pension pot as cash, you can use a tax calculator to see how much tax you'll have to pay.
+Thinking about taking your pension savings as cash?
+Use our calculator to see how much tax you’ll pay.
 Our guide to how your pension is taxed has more information about this.

-Another option is to move your pension into a product called a drawdown pension.
-Royal London’s version of this product is called Income Release.
+Another option is to move your pension into a product called a pension drawdown.
+Royal London’s version of this product is called Income Release and you may see it referred to as Flexible access.
 It lets you take an income from your pension while the rest is invested, so it still has a chance to potentially grow over time.
 Depending on how much drawdown income you take, it may be subject to income tax.
 As it remains invested, the value can fall as well as rise.

-It’s worth remembering that your retirement income could fall or even run out if you take too much from your pension too soon.
-This could start eating into the money you originally invested to produce the income, especially if stock markets fall.
+It’s worth remembering that your retirement income may decrease or be used up if you take too much from your pension too soon.
+This could start eating into the money you originally invested to produce the income, especially if stock markets

 Buy an annuity (secure income)